voraviz/amq-streams-benchmarking/README.md

 ## Deploy Kafka:
 Run ```./deploy_kafka.sh```

-The bash script will prompt for a namespace name which creates the namespace and make changes to the yaml files.
+The bash script will prompt for a namespace name which creates the namespace and makes changes to the yaml files.

 ## Deploy Metrics:
 Run ```./deploy_metrics.sh```